alessiogiovagnini/locusVisium-back-end/README.md

 - Set `YOUR_API_KEY` to your Google API key.
 - Set `YOUR_CSE_ID` to your Custom Search Engine ID.

-Here's an improved version of the instruction to run the application:

 ## Running the Application
 To start the application, execute the script **main.py**: